teapowell/BGA_Scraper/README.md

    ```

 3. The script will:

+   - Launch a Chrome instance in debug mode
    - Collect table numbers from the stats page
    - Visit each table to collect game details
    - Save results to `regicide_raw_data.csv`
+   - Close Chrome

 ## Output Format